nicioniz/SMART-M3Project/README.md

 • query the knowledge base (through SPARQL or RDF-M3)
 • subscribe to user-defined subgraphs (through SPARQL or RDF-M3)

+Jar folder contains two different .jar one for Windows and one for Linux.
 In oder to execute this application you should have OSGi_SIB and run the SIB:

     1) run the SIB: